virtualdataset/metagen-docs/docsrc/content/sketches/function_graph_kernel.md

 Further, each named variable has its own mask of bits, called the dependency mask* that determines which of the global tracking register segments feed into it.
-If there are named variable which are not meant to be exposed to the getter/setter API, then these can be elided and the enclosing segments tracked as a single segment.
+If there are named variables which are not meant to be exposed to the getter/setter API, then these can be elided and the enclosing segments tracked as a single segment.